IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 .. note::

   At any point in time there may be zero, one or more outputs at the script address.
 All those outputs together constitute the *state* of the script.
-We change the state by spending and producing outputs at the script address.
+You change the state by spending and producing outputs at the script address.

 The final transaction (Slot 61, Tx 0) takes the remaining four lovelace from the script and places them in a public-key output belonging to wallet 1.